-Medication - if they are on medication from their doctor please continue to take it as normal.
+Medication - if they are on medication from your doctor please continue to take it as normal.

 What to bring - please bring any sprays or inhalers that your child is taking with you to the appointment.
-You can bring some food and drink for your child to have after the appointment.
+You can bring some food and drink for your child as they may get hungry when they are at the hospital.
+You may be in the department for up to 3 hours.